F1 2026 driver line-ups: new-look grid is confirmed for next season

 December 2, 2025

-Isack Hadjar will be the latest young driver to take the daunting role of Max Verstappen‘s team-mate at Red Bull, having been promoted from Racing Bulls.
+The only rookie on the grid in 2026 will be Arvid Lindblad, who steps up for Racing Bulls, replacing Isack Hadjar who will be the latest young driver to take the daunting role of Max Verstappen‘s team-mate at Red Bull.

-His seat will be taken by Arvid Lindblad, who will move up to Formula 1 from F2, alongside Liam Lawson.
-It means that there is no space for Yuki Tsunoda, who will leave the F1 grid after five years to take a reserve driver role.
+It means that there is no space for Yuki Tsunoda, who has left the F1 grid after five years to take a reserve driver role.

-The two sister teams are unique in changing their line-ups for next season, when a new set of car and power unit regulations are expected to cause upheaval.
-Elsewhere on the grid, teams have opted for stability on the driver front — even new entrant Cadillac has put its faith in veterans by recruiting Valtteri Bottas and Sergio Perez for its maiden season on the F1 grid.
+The two sister teams are unique in changing their line-ups for next season.
+Even new entrant Cadillac has put its faith in veterans by recruiting Valtteri Bottas and Sergio Perez for its maiden season on the F1 grid.

-We may not have seen a blockbuster move, but the challenge of building new cars and power units from scratch is likely to bring many twists and turns next season.
-We’ve also seen some big-name moves on the pitwall, with Christian Horner replaced at Red Bull by Laurent Mekies and Adrian Newey taking the team principal role at Aston Martin.
+We may not have seen a blockbuster driver move, but the challenge of building new cars and power units from scratch means the coming season is more unpredictable than most.
+There have also been some big-name moves on the pitwall, with Christian Horner replaced at Red Bull by Laurent Mekies and Adrian Newey taking the team principal role at Aston Martin.

 Read about the confirmed 2026 driver line-ups below.